 The OASIS Advanced Integration Student User Guide to Fourth-Year Scheduling:

 Be sure to:

 Note the lottery schedule on page 6 in the User Guide.
-Lotteries for the Class of 2023 will be held in January 2022.
+Lotteries for the rising M4 will be held in January 2024.

 - During the first two lottery stages –Top Choice and Second Choice—students may choose from the majority of courses departments elect to offer through the lottery scheduling process.
 All acting internships and the required Emergency